Get Up To 35% OFF & Free Delivery

 Dogs are extremely receptive to repetition and routine, and therefore interrupting this pattern before it has fully sunk in can lead to little accidents.
 Training refreshes don’t just apply to young dogs, adult dogs can also develop unwanted behaviors which can affect their potty habits.

 These infections can cause a whole host of unpleasant symptoms for your dog, one of the most common being painful and frequent urination.
-Dogs suffering from UTIs may often get caught short on their way to the bathroom, meaning that it is more likely for you to find little puddles that didn’t quite reach the pad.
+Dogs suffering from UTIs may get caught short on their way to the bathroom, meaning that it is more likely for you to find little puddles that didn’t quite reach the pad.

 UTIs are quite treatable if caught quickly and if you are ever concerned that your dog might be suffering from a UTI, seek the professional advice of your vet for further guidance and appropriate treatment.